Usagib/Trnado-app/README.md

 * User can search for city or city and country code
 * Temperature and weather forecast is shown
-* background image changes according search result
+* background image changes according to search result

 ### Screenshots
 Home